-As a long term fan of Biff’s jackfruit wings and burgers I have been longing to try out my own jackfruit burger recipe.
-Not wanting to completely replicate their burgers, because that would take all the fun out of the times where I do treat myself to a yummy Biff’s takeaway, I have put my own spin on them by blitzing the jackfruit into more of a mince meat style patty.
+As a long-term fan of Biff’s jackfruit wings and burgers, I have been longing to try out my own jackfruit burger recipe.
+Not wanting to completely replicate their burgers, because that would take all the fun out of the times when I do treat myself to a yummy Biff’s takeaway, I have put my own spin on them by blitzing the jackfruit into more of a mince meat style patty.

 What is jackfruit?

 Jackfruit is a rather large fruit that grows off the sides of trees.
 It is large and round, with a bumpy outer shell.
 Inside you find loads of pods of fruit with seeds inside.

 The jack tree is mostly found in tropical climates around Asia.
 It is in Asia where I first tried jackfruit, but here the fruit is left to ripen so that it is yellow, sticky and sweet.
 It is enjoyed as a sweet treat.

 In recent years, however, there has been an ever-growing demand for young jackfruit.
 That is jackfruit which has been harvested before it has properly ripened.
 This jackfruit is less sweet and is much more tender, making it the perfect meat alternative.